kd0aij/ardupilot_wiki/dev/source/docs/git-submodules.rst

 PX4Firmware and PX4NuttX tree, and you need to convert to using submodules.
 The simplest way to fix this is to remove your **config.mk** file as it is no longer needed.
-If you want to keep the file for some reason then you can either comment out or removed the lines in **config.mk** which specify the ``PX4_ROOT``, ``NUTTX_SRC`` and ``UAVCAN_DIR`` variables.
+If you want to keep the file for some reason then you can either comment out or remove the lines in **config.mk** which specify the ``PX4_ROOT``, ``NUTTX_SRC`` and ``UAVCAN_DIR`` variables.